Part 1: Roles and responsibilities

 1.7 It is important for members to be kept informed by trustees about trust business so they can be assured that the board is exercising effective governance and use their powers to step in if governance is failing.
 This must include providing the members with the trust’s audited annual report and accounts as stated in paragraph 4.4.

-Find out more about the role of members in section 5 of the Governance Handbook and the academy trust governance: structures and roles guidance.
+Find out more about the role of members in section 4 of the Academy trust governance guide.

 1.8 The trustees of the academy trust are both charity trustees and company directors.
 This handbook refers to them as trustees.
 However, in some academy trusts, such as church academies, those on the board are known instead as ‘directors’.
 In church academies, the term ‘trustees’ is reserved for those on the board of the separate trust owning the land.

-• Single academy trusts should have at least two such places on the board
+- Single academy trusts should have at least 2 such places on the board.

-• Trusts with multiple academies should have at least two such places on the board or at least two such places on each local committee (known as local governing bodies in the department’s model articles) where the trust has established them.
+- Trusts with multiple academies should have at least 2 such places on the board or at least 2 such places on each local committee (known as local governing bodies in the department’s model articles) where the trust has established them.

 Board purpose